IronCoreLabs/ironhide/README.md

 This installs IronHide as a global package on your system and adds `ironhide` as an executable to your path.

+### Install troubleshooting

+If the install doesn't work due to an `EACCES: permission denied, mkdir ...` error, try adding `--unsafe-perm` to the install command.

 ## Example Usage

 The following example shows how to create a new IronHide group, encrypt files to the group, and then add other users as members of the group, so they have access to decrypt the files.